top of page

 I am a PhD candidate in Social and Personality Psychology and Cognitive Science at Cornell University, where I work with Vivian ZayasCindy Hazan, and Tom Gilovich.
 I also serve as a Graduate Resident Fellow at Carl Becker House, one of Cornell's residential colleges.

-My research examines how people navigate complex social dynamics in everyday life.
-Specifically, I focus on three key areas: (1) how emotions are socially regulated, both automatically and deliberately, (2) how people interpret and respond to ambiguous social situations, and (3) strategies that foster social connection and mitigate social disconnection.
-I study these topics across multiple levels ranging from the intrapersonal and interpersonal to the group, team, institutional, and systemic.
+My research examines how people navigate social dynamics in everyday life.
+I'm particularly interested in (1) the social regulation of emotion, both automatic and deliberate, (2) how people interpret and respond to ambiguous social situations, and (3) the conditions that promote or prevent social connection, belonging, and prosocial action.
+I study these topics across multiple levels of analysis, from the intrapersonal and interpersonal to the group, team, institutional, and societal.

-Before coming to Cornell, I earned my BA in psychology with high distinction from UC Berkeley.
-After graduating, I was the lab manager for the joint Ozlem Ayduk and Rodolfo Mendoza-Denton Lab at UC Berkeley from 2016 to 2018.
+Before Cornell, I earned my BA in Psychology with high distinction from UC Berkeley and worked with Oz Ayduk, Rudy Mendoza-Denton, and Joe Campos.
+After graduating, I was the lab manager for the joint Ayduk and Mendoza-Denton Lab at Berkeley from 2016 to 2018.

 bottom of page